kratsg/optimization/README.md

 }
 ```

-This code will group your input files by DIDs and will try its best to do its job to group your sample files.
+This code will group your input files by filenames and tree names and will try its best to do its job to group your sample files.

 ### Action:Optimize